alexblanche/raytracer_project/User-guide.md

 A box is defined by its center, two axes x and y (the z axis is the cross product of x and y), and three lengths: the "length" along the x axis, the "height" along the y axis, and the "depth" along the z axis.
 The axes do not need to be unit vectors.
 ``box center:(166, -200, 600) x_axis:(100, 100, -100) y_axis:(-200, 100, -100) 300 200 300 material:m1``

-- Polygons
+- Triangle
-Polygons can be either triangles or quads, and are defined by three or four points.
+A triangle is defined by three points.
 ``triangle (-620, -100, 600) (-520,100,500) (-540, -200, 700) material:m1``

-or
+- Quad
+A quad is defined by four points.
 ``quad (-620, -100, 600) (-520, 100, 600) (-540, -200, 600) (-500, -250, 600) material:m1``

-The polygons are one-sided, and should be declared in counter-clockwise order.
+Triangles and quads are one-sided, and should be declared in counter-clockwise order.
 Behavior when looking through the back side is undefined.

 - Cylinder
 A cylinder is defined by its origin, direction vector, radius and length.
 The origin is the center of the bottom disk.
 The radius parameter designates the common radius of the bottom and top disks.
 The length is the length of the cylinder along the direction vector.
 The direction vector does not need to be a unit vector.